DUNE-DAQ/docs/docs/packages/appfwk/Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v2.0.0.md

 * a *DAQProcess* contains one or more *DAQModules*

-* when multiple *DAQModules* are present within a *DAQProcess*, they communicate with each other via *Queues* (the diagrams that are included [[later on this page|Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1#information-about-the-daqmodules-in-the-listrev-example]] might help explain this)
+* when multiple *DAQModules* are present within a *DAQProcess*, they communicate with each other via *Queues* (the diagrams that are included [later on this page](Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1.md) might help explain this)

 * there are two classes that wrap *Queues* to provide the ability to push data onto the queue (*DAQSink*) or pull data from a queue (*DAQSource*).
 An individual *DAQModule* will only access one side of each *Queue*.
 If the module pushes data onto the queue, it will use an instance of the *DAQSink* class (which wraps the desired *Queue*), and if the module pops data from the queue, it will use an instance of the *DAQSource* class.